rocket-internet-berlin/RocketDashboard/README.md

 ### Easy way

-The common Redux architecture patterns are not very plugin-friendly, so we've made it possible for you to add new widgets easily by reusing the existing generic ones and custom data source.
+As the common Redux architecture pattern is not very plugin-friendly, we've developed some tools to make adding new widgets easier.
+Those include reusable generic widgets and streamlined data-binding with a custom data source.

 #### Data source (model)